Estimated Read Time: 4.5 minutes

-This spooky day is less than a week away, and many of us know that we will finish the festive period with an overwhelming amount of pumpkin leftover.
+This spooky day is a short time away, and many of us know that we will finish the festive period with an overwhelming amount of pumpkin leftover.
 But, instead of throwing them away the moment we enter November, it is time to start taking advantage of those hollowed out lanterns…

 That’s right!
 Pumpkins have more use than simply carving a few scary faces into and popping a candle inside – they have some amazing properties that can benefit your hair and skin care.